suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - exclude records that are 48h after admission - 860522 records
 - exclude N/A starttime - none
 - exclude N/A amount - none
+- exclude N/A amountuom - none
+- exclude 0 amount - 3988

-After the exclusions were applied I had 588937 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
-After aggregation, there were a total of 494627 observations for the cohort of 21894 admissions.
+After the exclusions were applied I had 587844 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
+After aggregation, there were a total of 493605 observations for the cohort of 21894 admissions.

 For outputevents, I originally had 1290736 records for the cohort.
 The following exclusions were applied:
 - exclude records that are 48h after admission - 786978 records
 - exclude N/A charttime - none
 - exclude N/A value - none
+- exclude N/A valueuom
+- exclude 0 value

 After the exclusions were applied I had 503758 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
 After aggregation, there were a total of 486430 observations for the cohort of 21894 admissions.